tinkerator/tplinky/README.md

 ## <a name="initial-setup-section"/>Initial Setup

-When a device is newly unpacked, it comes without knowledge of how to connect to your WiFi network.
-You can use the following information to enable it to connect to that network.
+When a device is newly unpacked, it has no configuration for connecting to your WiFi network.
+You can use the following information to enable fix that.

 When you first plug in the smart plug to a power source, it boots in setup mode.
 You can also return a device to this state with the